kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Lexicon Based Sentiment

-Word lists assign polarity.
+Word lists assign polarity
-Scores aggregate across text.
+Scores aggregate across text
 Rules remain transparent

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.